ashine01/assignment/README.md

 ## Defect Report

-The defect reports are created in the "defect_report" folder.
+The defect reports are created in the "defect_report" folder and written in Word file.
 The screenshot and testing logs are all attached.